-Institutional ownership (IO) plays a crucial role in stock markets and currently accounts for over 75% of U.S. outstanding shares with IO being up from below 40% in 1980.
+Institutional ownership (IO) plays a crucial role in stock markets and currently accounts for over 75% of U.S. outstanding shares, up from below 40% in 1980.
 Institutional investors are widely considered to be sophisticated money managers.
-In normal times, their presence positively contributes to stock market efficiency and corporate value creation.1 But what is their role during crisis periods?
-Their professional investment approach could help to stabilize markets.2 However, Stein (2009) points out that when institutions enter the same trades and deleverage at the same time, they could exacerbate stock market crashes.3
+In normal times, their presence positively contributes to stock market efficiency and corporate value creation.
+But what is their role during crisis periods?
+In principle, the professional investment approach of institutional investors could help stabilize markets.
+However, Stein (2009) points out that when institutions enter the same trades and deleverage at the same time, they could exacerbate stock market crashes.

-In this paper, we use the novel coronavirus (COVID-19) pandemic as an exogenous shock to explore this tension and to study how institutional investors react to a tail risk event.
-The COVID-19 pandemic is a powerful and exogenous shock given that it was a globally disruptive natural disaster that did not originate from changes in underlying economic conditions.
-In fact, few firms had ex-ante identified pandemics as a material risk (Loughran and McDonald, 2020).
-It is, therefore, unlikely that institutional investors were able to preposition themselves by avoiding stocks that would be hit hardest by an upcoming pandemic.
-This is in contrast to, for example, the Global Financial Crisis (GFC), which arose from frictions in financial markets that developed over time, giving institutional investors some time to reposition their portfolios.
-This feature presents empirical studies of the role of institutional investors in the
+In this paper, we use the novel coronavirus (COVID-19) pandemic to explore this tension and to study how institutional investors react to a tail risk event.
+The COVID-19 pandemic was a globally disruptive natural disaster that did not originate from changes in underlying economic conditions and investor behavior.
+The 2008-09 Global Financial Crisis (GFC), for instance, is less suitable to study whether institutional investors stabilize markets or amplify stock price crashes during crises.
+After all, that crisis developed endogenously over time from within the financial system, giving institutional investors time to reposition their portfolios.